 If you want to have an even cadence of individual plants, you plant them 7 - 8 feet apart.
 This spacing will require patience, but it will be well worth the wait for the gracious, natural look it bestows on your landscape.

 You can also use Limelight as a large backdrop to a mixed border or perennial garden.
-Play off their magnificent color change by pairing them with other cool-toned plants.
+Play their magnificent color change against other cool-toned plants.
 Try Walker's Low Catmint Russian Sage, Elegans Hosta, Blue Rug Juniper, dramatic Nosferatu Daylily, or iced lavender Arctic Blue™ Rose.

 Use them as a screening hedge all around your patio.
 Get out and enjoy a glass of wine in the evening.
 Your early green Limelight Hydrangea flower color will gently reflect the moonlight in a fabulous Moon Garden.
 You surely deserve it!